 Rotterdam is an awesome city with tons of fun things to do and places to explore.
 Let’s get started!

 There are museums to suit every taste in Rotterdam.
 Are you a fan of art?
 Check out the Kunsthal or Boijmans van Beuningen.
+The buildings themselves are interesting as well, designed by famous Dutch architects like Rem Koolhaas.
 More interested in culture?
 Visit the Wereldmuseum.
 Want to learn about plants, insects and animals?
 Stop into the Natural History Museum.
 Another great museum to visit with kids is the Maritiem Museum.
 And if you want to see some great exhibits about Rotterdam history, stop by the Museum Rotterdam.

-Rotterdam has some awesome food!
+Rotterdam has awesome food!
 You can find Korean restaurants, Surinamese tokos, Vietnamese eateries and more!

 For a more laid back vibe make your way to the Fenix Food Factory.
 Housed in an old warehouse, this market is a fun place to spend an afternoon or evening.
 Grab something to eat from one of the vendors and get a craft beer from Kaapse Brouwers or cider at Cidercider.
 On a sunny day sit outside by the water and enjoy the views.
 Fenix Food Factory regularly hosts special events – don’t miss them, they are super fun!